IOC looking at postponing Tokyo Olympics in 4 weeks of talks

 LAUSANNE, Switzerland (AP) — The IOC will look at postponing the Tokyo Olympics during four weeks of talks announced Sunday amid mounting criticism by athletes and sports officials during the coronavirus pandemic.

-Consultation with Japanese public authorities and global sports officials will deal with “scenario planning” for the July 24-Aug.
+Consultation with Japanese public authorities, global sports officials, broadcasters and sponsors will deal with “scenario planning” for the July 24-Aug.
 9 games, the International Olympic Committee said.

+This includes “the scenario of postponement,” the IOC said in a statement, adding “cancellation is not on the agenda.”

-“These scenarios relate to modifying existing operational plans for the Games to go ahead on July 24, 2020, and also for changes to the start date of the Games.” the Olympic body said in a statement, adding “cancellation is not on the agenda.”
+“These scenarios relate to modifying existing operational plans for the Games to go ahead on July 24, 2020, and also for changes to the start date of the Games.” the Olympic body said.

 The change in strategy followed IOC president Thomas Bach leading a conference call with executive board members.